CLA Get Ready Internships

 - CLA 3896, Internship Reflection: Make the Most of Your Internship.
 This 1 credit, hybrid course will be taken with your spring or summer CLA Get Ready Internship cohort.
 This course prepares you for different aspects of your experiences, supports you in building strong relationships and guides you through reflection to be able to articulate your growth and effectively market your skills.
-The course is primarily online, but will have 3 in-person sessions.
+The course is primarily online, and will have some synchronous interaction.
 If you are completing CLA 3896 in the summer, CLA will cover your cost of tuition.

 How do I enroll in CLA 3002?

-Upon notification of your acceptance into CLA Get Ready Internships on May 8, you will receive a permission number to enroll in the specific section of CLA 3002 (Monday, 2:30 - 3:45pm).
+Upon notification of your acceptance into CLA Get Ready Internships on May 7, you will receive a permission number to enroll in the designated section of CLA 3002 (Monday, 2:30 - 3:45pm).

 Why do I need to take these two courses to participate in CLA Get Ready Internships?